duvanjm/duvanjm/README.md

 ## Hi there 👋, I'm Duvan

-🌱 I’m currently learning Python Javascript
+-🌱 I’m currently learning ReactJS, NodeJS

-📫 How to reach me: duvanjarin@gmail.com
+-📫 How to reach me: duvanjarin@gmail.com

+- 💬 Ask me about HTML, CSS, Bootstrap, Python, Javascript
 <!--
 **duvanjm/duvanjm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.